erpin10/CIND820/README.md

 The model was generally accurate in its predictions based on the MAE and has good performance based on the RMSE, however is only able to explain 27% of variation based on the R^2.

 ### Random Forest Regression with XG Boost
+ The following attributes were the most useful in constructed the decision tree:
+- Long-Stay QM Rating
+- Average Number of Residents Per Day
+- Percentage of low risk long-stay residents who lose control of their bowels or bladder
+- Total nursing staff turnover
+- Adjusted RN Staffing Hours per Resident per Day

+The model was generally accurate in its predictions based on the MAE and has decent performance based on the RMSE, however is only able to explain 20% of the variation based on the R^2.

 ## Evaluating Research Questions
 1. Which of the attributes affect outpatient emergency department visits from nursing homes for long-stay patients?